-The following description of our share capital is based on our amended and restated memorandum and articles of association, which have been recently adopted.
+The following description of our share capital is based on our amended and restated memorandum and articles of association, which we intend to adopt immediately prior to the closing of this offering following a shareholders' meeting that we intend to hold in the fourth quarter to seek approval of the amendments set forth therein (assuming that the amended and restated memorandum and articles of association is approved by our shareholders).
 Throughout this description, we refer to our amended and restated memorandum and articles of association as simply our memorandum and articles of association.
-Our authorized share capital consists of 500,000,000 common shares and 7,500,000 preference shares, each with a par value of \$0.002 per share.
-Upon completion of this offering, we will have 65,944,291 outstanding common shares, assuming that there are no exercises of outstanding options or warrants after the date of this prospectus.
+Our authorized share capital consists of 500,000,000 common shares and 7,500,000 preference shares, each with a par value of \$.001 per share.
+Upon completion of this offering, we will have outstanding common shares, assuming that there are no exercises of outstanding options after